gemii0606/Canchu/README.md

     - Experienced in performing operations and tasks on MySQL databases.
 - Docker for Rapid Deployment:
     - Proficient in using Docker for efficient and rapid application deployment.
-- Web API Development:
-    - Capable of developing web APIs for your project.
 - Testing and Quality Assurance:
     - Expertise in various testing methodologies, including:
         - Unit Testing (Jest): Proficient in writing unit tests using Jest.